ETS-Next-Gen/writing_observer/README.md

 This can also point to the current copy if necessary and can be configured as part of the creds.yaml file to generate the repo or add it on startup.

-This is not ideal but it is a mechanism for embedding the alternatives.

 ## Contributing or learning more

 We're still a small team, and the easiest way is to shoot us a quick